DiJonai Carrington: Connecticut Sun (2021–2024)

 Carrington was the 20th pick in the 2021 WNBA draft by the Connecticut Sun.
 She attended the Sun training camp and earned one of the Sun's 11 roster spots.
+On September 25, 2024, the WNBA announced that Carrington was named the Most Improved Player for 2024.
+On September 29, 2024, the WNBA announced that Carrington had been named to the 2024 All-Defensive First Team.